melbourneit/hygieia-aws/README.md

 ## Deployment Notes

-Make sure .local namespace is available in route 53 Key can be generated from UI, must be added to API and Collectors ECS task definition parameters (restart UI task after) Might need to add hygieia DB user manually to mongo? update sed commands in 'bin/*.sh' removing first param (TODO update this repo..)
+Make sure .local namespace is available in route 53

+Key can be generated from UI, must be added to API and Collectors ECS task definition parameters (restart UI task after)

+Might need to add hygieia DB user manually to mongo?

+update sed commands in 'bin/*.sh' removing first param (TODO update this repo..)

-If setting private subnets for ECS in deploy.prameters you must set the ELB to public subnets Add public dns entry for devops domain and https entry in ELB using wildcard certificate If ECS nodes are constantly falling over, generally means they can't connect to monogo
+If setting private subnets for ECS in deploy.prameters you must set the ELB to public subnets

+Add public dns entry for devops domain and https entry in ELB using wildcard certificate

+If ECS nodes are constantly falling over, generally means they can't connect to monogo

+## ToDo

+Move task definition launch config password to a store